 Fail #1: Jagermeister’s poison pool party

-In a disastrous mistake that sent nine people to the hospital, one in a coma, liquid nitrogen was used at a Jagermeister pool party in Leon, Mexico to create atmospheric fog.
+In a disastrous mistake that sent nine people to the hospital, liquid nitrogen was used at a Jagermeister pool party in Leon, Mexico to create atmospheric fog.
 What organizers didn’t know was that when liquid nitrogen reacts with chlorine, it displaces present oxygen, which meant attendees quickly found themselves unable to breathe.

 Success #2: Refinery29’s 29 Rooms